 Yoga, on the other hand is a more balanced way of strength training:

-* Yoga moves your body the way it is supposed to move.
-This allows you to ensure that you are keeping it working and functioning properly
+- Yoga moves your body the way it is supposed to move.
+This keeps it working and functioning properly.

 Finding what you love and are comfortable with is the key.
 You will also want to incorporate whichever one you choose into your lifestyle forever.